 This appointment will be in the Women’s Health Unit.
 Please expect to be here about 30 minutes.

-We will give you a Mifepristone tablet to take orally (under your tongue) in clinic so we advise that you have something light to eat before your appointment.
+We will give you a Mifepristone tablet to take orally (swallow) in clinic so we advise that you have something light to eat before your appointment.
 These tablets block the action of the natural hormone progesterone.
 Progesterone is produced by a woman in increasing amounts in the early stages of pregnancy; it is needed to keep the pregnancy attached to the lining of the womb.

-When you take Mifepristone (the first medication you will be given) it blocks the progesterone and the pregnancy detaches itself from the womb lining.
+When you take Mifepristone (the first medication you will be given) it blocks the progesterone.
 The Mifepristone also has an effect on the cervix causing it to start to open and works on the muscular wall of the womb making it likely to contract.
 Please note continuing with a pregnancy following taking Mifepristone means that there is an increased risk of miscarriage and a 2-3% increase in your risk of having a baby with abnormalities.

 If you vomit within two hours of taking the tablet it is essential that you phone the Women’s Health Unit (contact number below) as vomiting can make the tablet ineffective.